-- the band you have been placed - You have been advised that you do not qualify to join the scheme - Your application has been cancelled and the home seeker requests to have their application reinstated - where a home seeker wants to be considered for a property type that they are not

-- eligible for - where a home seeker has been successfully matched to a property but been refused the offer by the Council. - If a home seeker has been successfully matched to a property, but has been refused the offer by one of the Housing Associations, they should ask the Housing Association to review the offer. - 20.3 You should submit any relevant additional information you feel will support your application.
+- the band you have been placed - You have been advised that you do not qualify to join the scheme - Your application has been cancelled and the home seeker requests to have their application reinstated - where a home seeker wants to be considered for a property type that they are not eliqible for - where a home seeker has been successfully matched to a property but been refused the offer by the Council. - 17.2 If a home seeker has been successfully matched to a property but has been refused the offer by one of the Housing Associations, they should ask the Housing Association to review the offer. - 17.3 You should submit any relevant additional information you feel will support your application.
 Your request for a review should be sent in writing within 21 days.
 The request can either be made by the home seeker or their representative.
-A senior officer will review your case and write to you to tell you the outcome of the review, usually within 21 working days.
+The casewillbereviewed by an allocations panel who will review your case and write to you to tell you the outcome of the review, usually within 21 working days.

-20.4 Appeals against non-qualification or anti-social behaviour
+17.4 Appeals against non-qualification or anti-social behaviour

-If you have been notified that you do not qualify to join the scheme, because of criminal or anti-social behaviour, you have the right to appeal against the decision, you need to provide evidence that your behaviour has improved and you are suitable to become a tenant (perhaps following a successful private tenancy or stay in supported accommodation) you may be allowed to reapply to join the scheme.
+If you have been notified that you do not qualify to join the scheme, because of criminal or anti-social behaviour, you have the right to appeal against the decision.
+You need to provide evidence that your behaviour has improved and you are suitable to become a tenant (perhaps following a successful private tenancy or stay in supported accommodation) you may be allowed to reapply to join the scheme.
 The time needed to demonstrate a change in behaviour will depend on the circumstances of each case and is at the Councils discretion, though usually for 1 year.
-If accepted onto the register, any offer of a property will still be at the discretion of thesocial landlord.
+If accepted onto the register, any offer of a property will still be at the discretion of the social landlord.

-20.5 Appeals against suitability of accommodation as a final offer (accepted main homelessness duty only).
+17.5 Appeals against suitability of accommodation as a final offer (accepted main homelessness duty only).